(previously known as Gracilaria ida)

 The caterpillar initially mines a leaf, then curls it to construct a shelter.
 It continues to feed on the leaf before pupating in a flat silk coon in its shelter.

 The adult moths have forewings with a complex pattern of rusty reddish-brown and white.
-The inner margins of all of the wings are heavily fringed.
+The hind margins of all of the wings are heavily fringed.
 The wingspan is about 1 cm.

 The species is found in Australia in